 Specific information that a call center representative should include when writing a resume work experience section would be call volume, the ability to keep an accurate log and customer service skills.
 Potential employers will appreciate knowing what the demands of your previous positions entailed so they can better understand how your skills match up with the demands of their call center.
 Most importantly, list your relevant accomplishments along with any special projects in which you participated.

-Great Example of a Call Center Representative Resume Work Experience Section
+Call Center Representative Resume Work Experience Section Example

 The following is an example of how you can format the information for each position held when writing a resume work experience section: